Measurement and Quantum Dynamics in the Minimal Modal Interpretation of Quantum Theory: Acknowledgments

 \section{Acknowledgments}

 D. K. thanks Gaurav Khanna, Darya Krym, John Estes, and Paul Cadden-Zimansky for many useful discussions.
 D. K. has been supported in part by FQXi minigrant Observers in Quantum Theory-\#10610.
 J. A. B. would like to acknowledge helpful conversations with David Albert, Ned Hall, and Jeremy Butterfield.
 We are both grateful to Brian Greene and Allan Blaer for many discussions and insightful suggestions.
+This is a pre-print of an article published in {\em Foundations of Physics}.
+The final authenticated version is available online at: https://doi.org/10.1007/s10701-020-00374-0